 Our recent work under this priority has included:

-• At the end of last year we spoke to people across Surrey about the increasing move to online channels to access GP services, as well as the use of new technologies such as AI within GP practice.
-Our report - The digital divide - October 2025 | Healthwatch Surrey summarises our findings on their views and concerns and has been shared with our primary care colleagues.
+- Last summer we spoke to people across Surrey about the increasing move to online channels to access GP services, as well as the use of new technologies such as AI within GP practice.
+Our report - The digital divide - summarises our findings on their views and concerns and has been shared with our primary care colleagues.
+We are now repeating our research in light of the new requirement for GP practices to provide online access to appointments throughout core practice hours.
+We will be speaking to people at face to face events in West Surrey, supported by a survey.

 Reports and bulletins relating to this priority can be found under the Access to primary care category of our reports section on our website.